-Outerwear: All middle school students will be required to wear Bay Haven/North Bay Haven approved "logo" outerwear for their respective school.
+All K-8 students will be required to wear Bay Haven/North Bay Haven approved "logo" outerwear for their respective school.
 This apparel may be purchased exclusively at Zoghby's and our on-line vendor.
-This shall include the windbreaker, sweater, sweatshirt, fleeces, or Rugger jacket.
+This shall include the windbreaker, light and heavy jackets, sweater, sweatshirt, fleeces, pullovers or rugger jacket.
 No other type of outerwear shall be approved to be worn inside or outside the buildings while on campus, field trips or athletic events while representing Bay Haven/North Bay Haven.
-Students may wear jackets and approved outerwear while moving outside between classes and while traveling between buildings.
-Teachers have authority to state what type of approved outerwear may be worn in their classroom if it is cold.
-Jackets are not approved to be worn inside the classroom buildings.
 Sport/club team jackets or pullovers may only be worn on spirit days- no other day- no exceptions.

 All 9-12 students will be required to wear North Bay Haven approved "logo" outerwear.
 This apparel may be purchased exclusively at Zoghby's.
 We also allow spirit wear to be worn as outerwear.
 This shall include the windbreaker, sweater, half zip, full zip, sweatshirt, fleeces, or jacket.
 Students may also wear approved spirit wear (jackets, pullovers, spirit hoodies, but must wear school polo under on non-spirit days.
 No other type of outerwear shall be approved to be worn inside or outside the buildings while on campus (including before school), on field trips or athletic events while representing North Bay Haven.